 Williams strongly encourages prospective students to visit the campus.
-A campus visit includes a tour of the campus, an opportunity to attend a class, lunch in the Mabee Gwinup Cafeteria, a meeting with a member of the Williams faculty, and a meeting with the financial aid director.
+A campus visit includes a tour of the campus, an opportunity to attend a class, lunch in the Mabee Gwinup Cafeteria, a meeting with a member of the Williams faculty, and a meeting to discuss financial aid.

-Williams hosts special preview days for high school seniors in the fall called WOW!
-Days.
+Williams hosts special preview days for high school seniors in the fall and spring called Senior Preview Days.
 High School seniors who are considered honor students and/or score a 23 composite score on the ACT will be invited to attend an Honor's Preview Day in October.
-In order to schedule a visit, please call the Admissions Office at 1-800-722-4434 one week in advance.
+In order to schedule a visit, please call the Admissions Office at 1-800-722-4434 one week in advance or visit www.williamsbaptistcollege.com/preview.